Will I get more aid from the Office of Financial Aid if I study abroad?

 - STA (Start the Adventure) Travel Deposit Program (Book Now, Pay Later): Students should contact STA for the best options: http://www.statravel.com/airfare-deposit-program.htm

-- Once a student is processed for their program and all awards (grants, loans, scholarships, etc.) are posted to their account, students can request a meeting with Mike Ross to apply for a One-Time study abroad advance.
+- Once a student is processed for their program and all awards (grants, loans, scholarships, etc.) are posted to their account, students can request a meeting with a financial aid administrator to apply for a One-Time study abroad advance.

 - Students may also apply for a Short-Term University Loan up to $500.
 This is required to be repaid within 90 days and can be completed via Wolverine Access.